girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Angular/Week 7/Requesting_data_from_server.md

 * Hence, we get the non-JSON file.

 Conclusion
- * Hence, we saw how to request data from server
+ * Hence, we saw how to request data from server.

+ Thank you..